skaji/Test-CI/README.md

 # FUNCTIONS

 Note that all functions are not exported by default.
-You can optionally export some functions by, for example, `use CI qw(is_ci);`.
+You can export functions by, for example, `use Test::CI qw(is_ci);`.

 ## name